Rental Agency

 CODA (Apple Original Films)

 Apple acquired CODA at the Sundance Film Festival and released it on Apple TV+ in 2021.
-The movie had a very short theatrical run, partly so it could qualify for an Oscar (it was the first streaming original film to win Best Picture).
-Then for 1,460 days, the only way to stream it was on Apple TV+.
+The movie had a very short theatrical run, partly so it could qualify for an Oscar.
+(It was the first streaming original film to win Best Picture.)
+Then for 1,460 days, you had to have Apple TV+ to watch it.

-Roma, which Netflix released in 2018, earned 10 Oscar nominations and followed a similar trajectory.
+Roma, which Netflix released in 2018, earned 10 Oscar nominations and is a similar story:

 Roma (Netflix)